 Chair, Research Subcommittee: Wesley R. Barnhart, B.A., B.S.

-- Adopting an Intersectional Approach to Body Image, Disordered Eating, and Emotional Eating among Black and White Gay Men and Women (manuscript in preparation)
+- Adopting an Intersectional Approach to Body Image, Disordered Eating, and Emotional Eating among Sexual Minority Men and Women (manuscript in preparation)

 LGBTQ+ Student Research Group

 - #lesbian, #instagay, and #bisexual: Content Analysis of Lesbian, Gay, and Bisexual Instagram Communities (manuscript in preparation)

 - An Examination of Bullying and Negative Mental Health Outcomes in LGBTQ+ Youth in Utah: A Test of the Psychological Mediation Framework (manuscript in preparation)

 Other Research Projects

 - Internalized Homonegativity and Preferences for and Perceived Addition to Pornography Relate to Body Image, Disordered Eating, and Psychological Well-Being among Sexual Minority Males (manuscript in preparation)

 - 2017 Youth Risk Behavior Survey: Weight Management Behaviors as Correlates of Weight Loss Intent among Sexual Minority and Heterosexual Youth (manuscript submitted)

 - 2017 Youth Risk Behavior Survey: Bullying and Cyberbullying from an Intersectional Perspective among Sexual Minority and Heterosexual Youth (manuscript submitted)